-The Story of Steinway Pianos
+The Steinway Story

 Heinrich decided to join the army and, two years later, he found himself fighting against Napoleon under the Duke of Brunswick’s flag at the Battle of Waterloo.
 According to family legend, when the charge began that fateful day of June, 1815, it was signaled by a lone bugler: Heinrich Engelhard Steinweg.